juanpablozunigahidalgo/GENAI-BANK-ID-CREDIT-PROCESSING/README.md

-GENAI-DANSKE-BANK-CREDIT-ID-PROCESSING
+GENAI-BANK-CREDIT-ID-PROCESSING
 ======================================

 📌 PURPOSE
 ----------
-This project is a proof-of-concept for a GenAI-based customer onboarding and ID verification system, built as a home assignment for the GenAI Specialist role at Danske Bank.
+This project is a proof-of-concept for a GenAI-based customer onboarding and ID verification system, built as a home assignment for the GenAI Specialist role at Bank.

 The goal: Use large language models (LLMs), AWS services, and real-world compliance rules to automate and accelerate how a bank handles new customer applications across the Nordic region.